mnr/writing-wip/Do-Ye0n_lives_on.md

 ------------------------------------------------------------------------

-Moving from level one to level four housing isn't normal.
+Moving from level one to level four housing isn't a normal progression.
 First, level one to level two.
 Years later, level two to level three.
 Many more years to level four.
 But today he sips strong coffee, turns off the mirror health diagnostics, and leaves his bed unmade.

 He doesn't work at home.
 This job requires serious bandwidth and there are legal concerns.
 So Do-Ye0n has a desk in a warehouse of desks.
 The internet flows through the office like an invisible river at flood plain.
 It feeds whirlpools of data to the fifty-seven people on the inside of a Faraday cage.
 None of the data leaks out of the office, but those fifty-seven find novel ways to bring data in.